Principal Office: UK

 4 — Post-Project Funding.
 A small number of Darwin projects receive follow-up funding for up to two years after the original project is completed.

-5 — Darwin Fellowships.
+5 — Darwin Fellowship Awards.
 Fellowships are available to support individuals in the developing world and in the UK’s overseas territories who have links with current and recent Darwin projects, and who will be hosted at UK institutions.
 The funding is made to the UK organizations that host the Fellows.

 Applications for main projects are made in two stages.
 Top-rated expressions of interest in Stage 1 are developed into full proposals for Stage 2.
 Applications for the other awards normally are submitted in a single stage.